 This g7020 slightly differentiates from Pixma g6020 model with only the availability of an Automatic Document Feeder (ADF).
 For example, Pixma g6020 is the same thing without ADF.
 Also, the 6020 model does not have any option to make fax.

 Furthermore, if you are okay with a lower-sized paper tray and an automatic document feeder, the g4210 can also be a good choice since the black & color yields are almost similar in both printers.
+If you don’t print often, the differences would not be significant to you.

 Though the Canon Pixma g7020 is a photo printer but is also used as a document printer by home users.
 Another alternative choice can be Pixma TR4520 which offers better print quality with greater detail.
 However, there is no super tank in the Pixma TR4520, so the borderless printing experience needs to be sacrificed.